xeolabs/xeolabs.github.com/index.md

 ### Process

-As a **software engineer**, I value teamwork, process and simple, maintainable design, because those are what make this activity fun and profitable.
+As a **software engineer**, I value teamwork, process and simple, maintainable design, because those are what make this business fun and profitable.
 <br><br>
-As an **open source developer**, I collaborate with a diverse community of passionate and experienced engineers, adapting our experiments and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
-When projects grow, I can also also enlist the help of some of those engineers, as needed.
+As an **open source developer**, I collaborate with a diverse community of experienced engineers, adapting our experiments and tools to the needs of my clients, resulting in efficiency and certainty of delivery.
+When projects grow, I can also enlist the help of some of those engineers, as needed.